saltpaper/EasyTodoList/README.md

 # EasyTodoList
-This is a easy TODO list iOS project in swift 3.0.
+This is an easy TODO list iOS project in swift 3.0.
+- able to add/remove a task.
+- can view list when offline.
+-	If new task is added offline, able sync the new task when online.

+# Database
 Local DB: CoreData

 Server: Google spreadsheets (use https://sheetsu.com to turn google spreadsheets into REST API.)